gosling-lang/gosling.js/CONTRIBUTING.md

 ## Testing

 Gosling.js uses [Vitest](https://vitest.dev/) for running tests.
 To run all of the tests, you can use the command `yarn test`.
-Be sure that you are use Node 20+.
-You can switch Node versions using [nvm](https://github.com/nvm-sh/nvm).
-Run `nvm use` in the gosling.js directory to switch to the recommended Node version.

 ## Testing Production Build Using Editor